digbycampbell/blog/content/posts/day-1.md

   less  - file viewer
   touch - create new file

   **Version Control with Git** explained what the functions of git are.
-Github is to git, what dropbox is to windows explorer - with loads of social/collaborative features built on top into a nice to use browser interface
+Github is to git, what dropbox is to windows explorer - with loads of social/collaborative features built into an easy browser interface

-  Fortunately I've used this software and website before so I know the difference well, but its always a bit rusty to use it again (from the command line) when I haven't used it in a while.
+  From my previous experience with git and github, I've learned the difference - but its always a bit rusty to use it again (from the command line) when I haven't used it in a while.
 Good practice!